bitgapp/eqMac/README.md

 ## Technology
 eqMac was built using these technologies:
 * [Driver](https://github.com/bitgapp/eqMac/tree/master/native/driver) - System Audio loopback/passthrough device based on [Apple's Null Audio Server Driver Plug-in](https://developer.apple.com/documentation/coreaudio/creating_an_audio_server_driver_plug-in) example.
-The driver grabs the system audio stream and sends it to the input channels. eqMac can grab this stream, process it and send to the appropriate audio device.
-Still very low level C++ code although the driver runs in User space instead of Kernel like the previous drivers, which means it's much more secure and stable.
+One of the first Examples of a macOS System Capture drivers written in Swift.
+The driver grabs the system audio stream and sends it to the input channels (similar to [BlackHole](https://github.com/ExistentialAudio/BlackHole)). eqMac can grab this stream, process it and send to the appropriate audio device.
+The driver runs in User space instead of Kernel like the previous drivers (i.e SoundFlower), which means it's much more secure and stable.
 * [App](https://github.com/bitgapp/eqMac/tree/master/native/app) - Native backend to the whole app.
 Responsible for audio processing, filesystem access, window management, API and general lifecycle of eqMac.
 Written in Swift and uses Apple's more modern [AVAudioEngine API](https://developer.apple.com/documentation/avfoundation/avaudioengine), unlike the previous version that used a deprecated AUGraph API.
 * [UI](https://github.com/bitgapp/eqMac/tree/master/ui) - Web based user interface that is hosted remotely and thus allows for over the air updates & bug fixes.
 Built with [Angular](https://angular.io/) + [TypeScript](https://www.typescriptlang.org/) and is cached for offline availability.